What you need to know before you go travelling

 Get your insurance up to date

 Of course you should always ensure that your travel insurance is up to date, covers your destination and the full length of your trip.
 Check also whether extra payments are needed to cover winter or water sports or that there aren’t any specific safety concerns about the place you are visiting.
-You can check about health and safety concerns in your intended destination via the Foreign & Commonwealth Office website.
+You can check about health and safety concerns in your intended destination via the Foreign, Commonwealth & Development Office website.

 Although we all hope our health won’t give out on holiday, a chipped tooth or broken bone can happen at any time and to be sure of getting the best assistance abroad check on what type of medical care is available and whether there are reciprocal healthcare arrangements with the NHS.